HHS/ckanext-datajson/README.md

 ckanext-datajson
 ================

-A CKAN extension to generate the /data.json file required by the U.S. Project Open Data guidelines (http://project-open-data.github.io/).
+A CKAN extension to generate the /data.json file and to harvest data sources from a remote /data.json file according to the U.S. Project Open Data metadata specification (http://project-open-data.github.io/).

-It also generates a data.jsonls file in JSON-LD format.
+This plugin creates a new view at /data.json (or other configurable path) that outputs the contents of the data catalog in the Project Open Data JSON metadata format.
+It also creates a view at /data.jsonld which outputs the same in JSON-LD format.

+The plugin also provides a harvester to import datasets from other remote /data.json files.

 This module assumes metadata is stored in CKAN in the way we do it on http://hub.healthdata.gov.
 If you're storing metadata under different